|

 exclusion often takes in Dickinson's poetry.
 Notice as you read her

 the joys and successes of life.
-Is it because of such poems that Dickinson
+Such poems Dickinson have contributed

 |